 The Alliant Credit Union Visa Signature Card gives 2.5 percent cash back on everything (3 percent in year one).
 There’s no annual fee the first year, but it’s $99 after that.

 There are a couple of other cards that offer 3x rewards in year one.
 For instance, the Chase Freedom Unlimited offers 3 percent cash back in the first year on up to $20,000 in purchases, then 1.5 percent after that.
+(This offer is no longer available.)
 Also, the Discover it® Miles Card offers 1.5 miles per dollar spent on all purchases, and at the end of the first year, Discover will automatically match all the cashback you’ve earned, effectively earning 3 miles per dollar in the first year.
 After year one, the rewards rate drops to 1.5 miles per dollar spent.

 There are several cards – most famously, Citi Double Cash Card – that grant 2 percent cash back on all purchases – 1 percent when you charge, and an additional 1 percent when you pay your balance in the case of Citi Double Cash.